Willapa is for the birds! Check the skies and shorelines for migrating birds - including shorebirds, waterfowl, raptors and songbirds.

 Uncover refuge wildlife watching hotspots

-Numerous amphibians make their home in the refuge and fall is a great time to view them.
+Numerous amphibians make their home in the refuge and it is a great time to view them.
 Look for newts and frogs on damp days.

 Learn more about Refuge amphibians...

 Ocean tides combine life-giving nourishment with nutrient-laden fresh waters, creating one of the most productive environments on earth.